National Sexual Assault Kit Initiative

 How may assistance be used?

-Funds will be provided to address the issue of un-submitted SAKs and address the underlying issues that lead to the problem occurring.
+Funds will be provided to test un-submitted SAKs and, where appropriate, also for testing of evidence associated with other violent crime cold cases.
+Funds will also address the underlying issues that lead to both large backlogs of un-submitted sexual assault kits across the nation as well as the circumstances that have led to the accrual of other violent crime cold cases.
 See the current solicitation available at the Office of Justice Programs website https://ojp.gov/funding/Explore/CurrentFundingOpportunities.htm.

 What are the requirements after being awarded this opportunity?